 Prerequisites for allotment

-Adjustment of the number of Performance Shares and/or Matching Shares etc.
+Adjustment of the number of Performance Shares etc.

 Before the allotment of Performance Shares takes place, the Board of Directors shall consider whether the number of Performance Shares is reasonable taking into account the financial results and position of Sandvik, the impact of larger acquisitions, divestments and other significant capital transactions, stock market conditions and other circumstances.
 If the Board of Directors deems that this is not the case, the Board of Directors shall reduce the number of Performance Shares to the lower number the Board of Directors finds appropriate or decide that no allotment should take place.

-The right to be allotted Matching and Performance Shares, respectively, cannot be transferred and does not give the participant a right to compensation for dividend distributed during the Vesting Period with respect to the underlying shares.
+The right to be allotted Performance Shares cannot be transferred and does not give the participant a right to compensation for dividend distributed during the Vesting Period with respect to the underlying shares.

-The total cost of LTI 2017 is estimated up to SEK 318 million, at maximum allotment of Matching and Performance Shares.
-The costs will be allocated over the years 2017–2019.
-The costs have been calculated as the sum of personnel costs, including social security costs, and administration costs of SEK 3 million for the program.
+The total cost of LTI 2020 is estimated up to SEK 210 million, assuming a Sandvik share price of SEK 130.
+The costs will be allocated over the years 2020-2022.
+The costs have been calculated as the sum of personnel costs, including social security costs of SEK 35 million, and administration costs of approximately SEK 2 million for the program.

-Sandvik intends to secure its commitment to deliver up to 3,500,000 Sandvik shares under LTI 2017 through a share swap agreement with a third party.
-The interest cost for such a share swap is estimated at approximately SEK 4 million per year based on the current interest levels and a share price of SEK 100.
+Sandvik intends to secure its commitment to deliver up to 2.5 million Sandvik shares under LTI 2020 through a share swap agreement with a third party.
+The interest cost for such a share swap is estimated at approximately SEK 1.5 million per year based on the current interest levels and a share price of SEK 130.
 Against this cost, however, stands the value of possible dividends.